Facts of Benito Juárez, Tlaxcala

 The number of women aged 25 to 29 is 274, according to the records.

-The number of women between 30 and 34 years old in this region is 213.
+The number of women between 30 and 34 years old in this region is 213. ¿Do you need more information about Mexico?
+Visit MexFacts com, and you will find it

-The number of men aged 30 to 34 in this area is 191.
+The number of men between 30 and 34 years old is 191 in the population.

-The male population aged 35 to 39 is {P_35A39_MALES} and the female population is {P_35A39_FEMENINAS}.
+The male population aged 35 to 39 in the locality is 188 individuals.

-The population of people between 45 and 49 years old in Benito Juárez is 351 individuals.
+In the city of Benito Juárez, the population of people between 45 and 49 years old is 351 individuals.

 The number of women aged 50 to 54 in this region is 158.

-The number of men between 50 and 54 years old is 139.
+The number of men in the age range of 50 to 54 years old is 139.

 In the town of Benito Juárez, there is a total of 246 people who are between 55 and 59 years old.